kgust/kgust.github.io/_posts/2013-11-20-My-New-Blog.md

 ### The Living God

-If you knew for certain that there was a Living, Loving, Holy God who could see everything that you see and hear, how would that change how you live?
+If you knew for certain that there was a living, loving, holy God who could see everything that you see and hear, how would that change how you live?
 I believe this is the reality that we will in and will explore the ramifications of this truth.